 The ability to exhibit appropriate professional conduct and represent the profession effectively.

 The ability to fulfill commitments and to be accountable for actions and outcomes.

 The ability to question logically; to identify, generate and evaluate elements of logical argument; to recognize and differentiate facts, illusions, assumptions and hidden assumptions; and to distinguish the relevant from the irrelevant.

 - Stress Management

 The ability to identify sources of stress and to develop effective coping behaviors.

 Due to the demands of the full-time PTA program, student employment is not encouraged.
 However, exceptions may arise.
-This personal decision should be based on individual performance in the classroom, clinical education sites, and personal health.
-It is the desire of the PTA faculty that students are successful in the program and that essential learning is not compromised.
-Students will not be excused from class or clinical assignments for personal work schedules.
+This personal decision should be based on individual performance in the classroom, clinical education sites and personal health.
+It's the desire of the PTA faculty that students are successful in the program and that essential learning isn't compromised.
+Students won't be excused from class or clinical assignments for personal work schedules.
 Students are encouraged to contact the Scholarships & Financial Aid Office.